 Motorhome Protect has decades of experiencing in arranging cover for all types of motorhome, up to a value of £150,000.
 We search the market so that you don’t have to, using our expertise to find you a policy that suits your requirements and budget.

-Benefits of the policies we arrange can include unlimited mileage, discounts for members of certain clubs, and cover for travel within all countries of the EU.
+Benefits of the policies we arrange can include unlimited mileage and cover for travel within all countries of the EU.